nmenant/f5-101-lab-Mesos-Marathon/docs/index.rst

 * How to launch application from Marathon
 * How to install Mesos-DNS for service discovery

+If you need just to have a Mesos/Marathon env, you can use the ansible playbooks to do the job.

 We consider that you have a valid UDF access to do this lab.
 If not, you may review the pre-requisites about our lab setup .

 Contents: